This post was updated on February 17th, 2023

 Getting pregnant is all about timing which is why tracking your menstrual cycle is so important.
 By monitoring changes in your basal body temperature and cervical mucus, you can know when you’re at your most fertile.
 Ovulation predictor kits can also be a valuable addition to your preconception toolkit.

-7. Get Medical Help When Needed
+7. Seek Fertility Treatment When Needed

 Besides male factor infertility, for women with PCOS, age is the key variable when deciding to advance to fertility treatments.
+Many fertility medications can help you get pregnant faster than you otherwise might.

-As the figure below shows, egg quality peaks in your late twenties, and then declines rapidly after your mid-thirties.
+As the figure below shows, egg quality peaks in your late twenties and then declines rapidly after your mid-thirties.
 This has a direct effect on your chances of getting pregnant.

 Figure 1.
 Percentage of embryos produced by women that have the correct number of chromosomes i.e. “good quality” eggs.